Open a PDF version to print this topic

 Eat regular meals

 Eat at regular mealtimes – breakfast, lunch, and dinner.
 This can help to keep your bowels regular.
-Don't skip meals, eat late at night or just before lying down.
+Do not skip meals, eat late at night or just before lying down.

 Always sit down to eat